Стратегии на образователната и научната политика

 The main objective should be stated: for example, to provide evidence on student learning in the education system.
 More specifi c objectives may also be stated: for example, to establish the current reading standards of fourth-grade pupils; to compare student achievements in private and public schools; to monitor trends in student learning over time; to describe school resources; to examine school, home background, and pupil factors that may be related to reading achievement; and to provide a basis for future assessments.

+A framework is an overall plan or outline that describes what is being assessed in terms of knowledge, skills, and other attributes and how it is being assessed.
+The framework guides the development of the assessment and makes the assessment transparent, first, for those who construct the assessment instruments, but also for the wider audience who will read the report of the assessment.
+Chapter 2 in volume 2 in this series describes how to develop an assessment framework (Anderson and Morgan 2008).
 The Progress in International Reading Literacy Study (PIRLS) provides an example of a description of the construct assessed in its study of the reading achievements of nine-year-olds (Mullis and others 2006; see also volume 1 of this series, Greaney and Kellaghan 2008: appendix B2).
 Reading is described in terms of two purposes (reading for literary experience and reading to acquire and use information) and four processes (focusing on and retrieving explicitly stated information, making straightforward inferences, interpreting and integrating ideas and information, and examining and evaluating content).
 A framework also describes the instruments used to assess achievement.
 Including examples of the types of item used in the assessment is useful to provide readers with an idea of the nature of the tasks involved.
 Of course, these items should not include those planned for use in future assessments.

 Procedures in Administration of the National Assessment